-The weekly spill data are for weeks from Monday to Sunday and are recorded at 24:00 on the last day of the week.
-The first weekly spill data for sites starting in 1980 begins on 31 December 1979 at 00:00 and runs to 6 January 1980 at 24:00.
+Average daily spill flow data for 25 sites in New Zealand including the 10 largest hydro-lakes and each of the structures downstream.
 Daily spill data is from 24:00 to 24:00 filed at the end of the day, identical to the daily actual and natural flow datasets.